Electron-Minecraft-Launcher/EML-AdminTool-v2/.github/guides/migrate-postgres.md

 2.  **Click the "Update" button.** The AdminTool will download the new files and restart.

-    **⚠️ IMPORTANT:** After a minute, the AdminTool will likely stop working (Error 500, Bad Gateway, or "Service Unavailable"). **This is NORMAL.** Do not panic.
+    **⚠️ IMPORTANT:** After a minute, the AdminTool will likely stop working (Error 500, Bad Gateway, Service Unavailable, or infinite loadings). **This is NORMAL.** Do not panic.
 The new database version cannot read the old files yet.

 ### The migration (fixing things)